 What is Seachem Flourish Excel:

 Seachem Flourish Excel is an additive for planted aquariums that is an alternative to gaseous CO2 injection.
-It is a liquid that you add to your aquarium daily that becomes a carbon source for your plants.
-There are limits to how effective this alternative source of carbon is – plants are much more efficient in absorbing gassious CO2 added to the water.
-The chemical form that is Excel is more difficult for plants to utilize, so plant growth will be limited compared to traditional CO2.
+It is a liquid you add to your aquarium daily that becomes a carbon source for your plants.
+There are limits to how effective this alternative carbon source is – plants are much more efficient in absorbing gaseous CO2 added to the water.
+The chemical form of Seachem Excel is more difficult for plants to utilize, so plant growth will be limited compared to traditional CO2.
 From the Seachem Website:

 “Flourish Excel™ is a source of bioavailable organic carbon.
 All plants require a source of carbon.
 This is typically obtained from CO2, but, may also be derived from simple organic compounds (such as photosynthetic intermediates).”